 More than 2500 km installed around the world

-In the past decade, Epsilon Composite succesfully supplied participated in many overhead lines projects from 90kV to 500kV, adding up to more than 2500km installed around the world.
+In the past decade, Epsilon Composite and its subsidiary Epsilon Composite Cable succesfully participated in many overhead lines projects from 90kV to 500kV, adding up to more than 2500km installed around the world.

 Thanks to a worldwide network of partners and a significant track record, the HVCRC (High Voltage Composite Reinforced Conductors) technology is a proven solution to increase line ampacity (up to +100%), reduce line losses and sag, and keep infrastructure cost down.

-Epsilon Composite is 1 of 2 industrials in the world qualified according to the ASTM B987-14 standard, the only existing standard for High Voltage composite conductor cores.
+Epsilon is 1 of 2 industrials in the world qualified according to the ASTM B987 standard, the only existing standard for High Voltage composite conductor cores.

 ASTM & installation certificates available on request